Warbird Alley

 USA

-Due to the enormous amount of e-mail we receive, we cannot guarantee a personal response to each and every inquiry sent by our readers, but we sincerely appreciate any and all letters, notes, photos, reminisces, and contributions, and we will do our best to publish all pertinent submissions.
-We will evaluate all URL (Web link) submissions and will add appropriate ones where we feel they would be best located.
+1. Due to the enormous amount of e-mail we receive, we cannot guarantee a personal response to each and every inquiry sent by our readers, but we sincerely appreciate any and all letters, notes, photos, reminisces, and contributions, and we will do our best to publish all pertinent submissions.
+Please do not be offended if you don't hear back from us.
+We will evaluate all link submissions, and we will add appropriate links where we feel they would be best located.

-Note: We are NOT a research library.
+2. We do not have the manpower to be a research library.
 We cannot answer detailed questions about individual aircraft histories and markings, serial numbers, WWII crewmember's names, or similar topics.
 Thank you for your understanding in this matter.
-We recommend Google's Advanced Search tool as a great place to begin your research.
+We recommend Google's Advanced Search tool or the forums at Warbird Information Exchange (WIX) as a great place to begin your research.

-1. WarbirdAlley.com is a web site about aircraft types which are privately-owned and still airworthy today.
-This is the reason we do not have listings for aircraft such as the IL2 Sturmovik, F-15 Eagle, F-105 Thunderchief, and many others.
-These are wonderful airplanes, but please do not ask us to include these in Warbird Alley.
+3. This web site covers aircraft types that are still airworthy in private ownership today.
+That's the reason we do not have listings for aircraft such as the F-84 Thunderjet, B-58 Hustler, and many others.
+These are wonderful airplanes, but please do not ask us to include them in our aircraft directory, since there are no flying examples of these airplanes today.

 Submission Guidelines:

-Essays and Flight Reports: Our submission guidelines are pretty simple.
+Our submission guidelines are pretty simple.
 We accept any article or photo you send us, but we can't guarantee we'll use it.
-By submitting a written item to us, you agree to let us edit it for spelling, grammar, article length, and factual content (i.e., if you accidentally tell us that the P-51 Mustang was designed in the 1840's instead of the 1940's, we'll correct it.)
+By submitting a written item to us, you agree to let us edit it for spelling, grammar, article length, and factual content.

 Submission of an article to Warbird Alley does not prohibit you from also submitting it to any other publication -- Web-based, printed, or otherwise.
 (You might want to check other publications' submission guidelines before doing so, however.)
 If your article has already appeared in print somewhere, we'll need proof that you control the reprint rights, or we won't be able to publish it in the Warbird Alley site.
-All articles and photos published on the Warbird Alley site will be fully credited to the author, with an e-mail link or Web site URL, if desired.
-Please advise us at editor (at) warbirdalley.com if you'd like such a link.
+All articles and photos published on the Warbird Alley site will be fully credited to the author, with an e-mail link and/or Web link, if desired.

-Digital Photographs: We love receiving warbird aircraft photos, especially air-to-air photos and clear pictures of aircraft cockpits.
+Digital Photographs: We appreciate receiving warbird aircraft photos, especially air-to-air photos and clear pictures of aircraft cockpits.

-1. Please send the highest-resolution photos you have, preferably saved in .jpg format.
-Clear and colorful photos are best.
-Black-and-white is perfectly fine for historical photos, obviously.
-Unless you know what you're doing, please do not attempt to compress or alter your photos in any way.
-We'll take care of that task for you.
+1. Please send the highest-resolution photos you have, preferably saved as a .jpg.
+Clear and colorful photos are best, but black-and-white is perfectly fine for historical photos, obviously.

-3. For aircraft photographs, we appreciate any and all information about the photo you can send, such as aircraft type, registration number, serial number (if known), photo location, photographer's name, pilot's name (if known), and date taken.
-This will help us write an appropriate and helpful caption for our readers.
+3. For aircraft photographs, we appreciate any information about the photo you can send, such as aircraft type, registration number, serial number (if known), photo location, photographer's name, pilot's name (if known), and date taken.
+This will help us write an appropriate and helpful caption.

-4. Do not send a photo if you don't know where it came from.
-Some of the photos currently on the Warbird Alley site came to us with no attribution attached -- in other words, we don't know who the photographer was.
+4. Do not send us a photo if you don't know where it came from.
+Some of the photos currently on our site came to us with no attribution attached, and we don't know who the photographer was.
 If you believe you deserve credit, please let us know as soon as possible.
 We'll contact you in an effort to establish your credentials.
-If you are, in fact, the original source of the image, we'll either add your credit or remove the photo, whichever you desire.
+If we determine are the original source of the image, we'll either add your credit or remove the photo, whichever you desire.

 Please note: Printed photos submitted to Warbird Alley by conventional mail will not be returned unless you include a self-addressed, stamped envelope (SASE).